-Complete four or more classes and pursue a Graduate Foundations Certification of Professional Achievement (CPA).
+Complete four or more classes and pursue a non-degree Graduate Foundations Certification of Professional Achievement (CPA).
 Students who successfully complete four courses, with a cumulative grade of B or better will be awarded a Certification of Professional Achievement in Graduate Foundations and an official Columbia University transcript detailing the course of study.

 (For the CPA option, Students are required to maintain an overall minimum GPA of 3.0 (B).
 Every course creditable toward the CPA must be taken for a letter grade.
 Courses with a grade below a C will not count toward the completion of the CPA.)

 Students in the Graduate Foundations Program have access to:

 Individualized Advising.
 You may work closely with an advisor to select your course of study and ensure it is rigorous and appropriate for your desired path.
 This advising continues throughout your time as a student in the program.

 University Courses.
 Choose from undergraduate and graduate courses that span more than 100 disciplines.
 You will have the opportunity to take classes taught by Columbia University faculty alongside students in degree programs at Columbia and engage in the rich intellectual discourse found at an Ivy League institution.